MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 ### Task 1: Grant permissions in the Azure portal

-1. Go to the Azure portal (www.portal.azure.com)  and sign in with your Administrative credentials.
+1. Navigate to the Azure portal **https://www.portal.azure.com** and sign in with your Administrative credentials.
 Do not save the passwword, and select Yes to **Stay signed in?**.
 2. On the **Welcome to Microsoft Azure** screen, select **Cancel**.
 1. Select the dropdown menu icon on the left side of the screen to display the Portal menu.
 Select** **Microsoft Entra ID -> Manage -> App registrations**.
 1. Select **New registration** from the top menu bar.
 The **Register an application page** displays.
 On this page, provide a name for the app; let's name this app _Contoso Fileshare_.
 Leave the default supported account types option as **Accounts in this organizational directory only (Contoso only - Single tenant).** Do not select an optional **Redirect URI**.